Kundan-10/andreal_app/README.md

-# Image Crud Application
+## Post CRUD Application

-*The Image Crud Application is a simple yet powerful solution for organizing images efficiently.
-With features such as task creation, editing, deletion, and detailed viewing, users can manage their images with title and description  seamlessly.
-Built with Laravel, it offers a user-friendly interface for effective Images management.
+*The Post CRUD Application is a simple yet powerful solution for organizing posts efficiently.
+With features such as post creation, editing, deletion, and detailed viewing, users can manage their posts with titles and descriptions seamlessly.
+Built with Laravel, it offers a user-friendly interface for effective post management.

 ## Features

-- **Images Listing:** Users can view a list of all details of images.
+- **Posts Listing:** Users can view a list of all details of images.
-- **Create image:** Users can add new image with a title and description.
+- **Create Post:** Users can add new image with a title and description.
-- **View imgage:** Users can view details of a specific images.
+- **View Posts:** Users can view details of a specific images.
-- **Edit images:** Users can edit the content and description of a image.
+- **Edit Post:** Users can edit the content and description of a image.
-- **Delete imgae:** Users can delete a image with content and description.
+- **Delete Post:** Users can delete a image with content and description.

 ## Endpoints